krupenik/hotspot-b2plus/grammar/2-homework.md

 18. Probably they heard the lift coming up and ran down the fire escape.

-19. They had helped themselves to her whisky too but there was a little left, so she poured herself out a drink.
+19. They helped themselves to her whisky too but there was a little left, so she poured herself out a drink.

 20. She wondered if they had found her jewellery and rather hoped that they had.